4 Tips for Looking After Your Lawn in the Winter

 Worm casts may occur on the surface of your lawn.
-These are small clusters of muddy soil that have come from the guts of some earthworms.
+These are small clusters of muddy soil that have come from earthworms.
 These are best left to dry out and then sweep away with a brush.

 Worms, however, are great for the structure of soil and improve the nutrients within your lawn.
 So, when disposing of worm casts, be careful not to disturb those helpful little worms.

 Eco are a Rolawn approved stockist, supplying the finest in garden turf.
-Our turf has a good, strong root system and cope better than most in the winter months.
+Our turf has a good, strong root system and copes much better than most in the winter months.

 If you would prefer to speak to one of our dedicated customer service team please call us